Soundpost present: The Wanton Seed Singing Weekend

 The next volume up was The Wanton Seed and Steve decided to drop out to work on other projects like the Yorkshire Garland website, so Malcolm made a start on his own.
 Then tragedy struck as Malcolm was diagnosed with cancer and sadly passed away in 2009.
 Out of respect for Malcolm, Steve decided to take over the editing.
 Having completed the volume, EFDSS passed the print-ready volume through various editors’ hands, resulting in it sitting on the shelf for several years until the South Riding Folk Network, under the leadership of Ron and Jenny Day, decided to see the volume through the publishing process in memory of Malcolm.
 A subscription was raised and Clive Boutle of Francis Boutle Publishers published the book in 2015.

 Both books had been successful so the editing team now established decided to put the other two smaller volumes, The Constant Lovers and The Foggy Dew, together as an omnibus edition titled ‘Southern Harvest’.
-This final volume contains biographies of some of the more prolific singers from whom the songs were first collected over 100 years ago.
+This final volume contains biographies of some of the more prolific singers from whom the songs were first collected over 100 years ago and concludes a decade of work to revise and update the collections.

-The current gigs are an opportunity to promote the final volume, celebrate the whole series and keep the songs alive!
+The Singing weekend is an opportunity to promote and celebrate the whole series and keep the songs alive!

 With special thanks to everyone on the team: